COMPARATIVE EVIDENCE NOTE

 - or broad assertions of “many similar requests” unsupported by particulars,

-Examples welcomed: If you have encountered similar police Freedom of Information responses, particularly where Internal Reviews or other statutory requests have been counted toward section 14 burden, please get in touch.
+Examples are welcome: If you have encountered similar police Freedom of Information responses, particularly where Internal Reviews or other statutory requests have been counted toward section 14 burden, please get in touch.